argilla-io/distilabel/docs/sections/getting_started/quickstart.md

 3. We define a [`LoadDataFromHub`][distilabel.steps.LoadDataFromHub] step named `load_dataset` that will load a dataset from the Hugging Face Hub, as provided via runtime parameters in the `pipeline.run` method below, but it can also be defined within the class instance via the arg `repo_id=...`.
 This step will produce output batches with the rows from the dataset, and the column `prompt` will be mapped to the `instruction` field.

 4. We define a [`TextGeneration`](https://distilabel.argilla.io/dev/components-gallery/tasks/textgeneration/) task named `text_generation` that will generate text based on the `instruction` field from the dataset.
-This task will use the [`InferenceEndpointsLLM`][distilabel.llms.InferenceEndpointsLLM] class with the model `Meta-Llama-3.1-8B-Instruct`.
+This task will use the [`InferenceEndpointsLLM`][distilabel.models.llms.InferenceEndpointsLLM] class with the model `Meta-Llama-3.1-8B-Instruct`.

-5. We define the [`InferenceEndpointsLLM`][distilabel.llms.InferenceEndpointsLLM] class with the model `Meta-Llama-3.1-8B-Instruct` that will be used by the [`TextGeneration`](https://distilabel.argilla.io/dev/components-gallery/tasks/textgeneration/) task.
-In this case, since the [`InferenceEndpointsLLM`][distilabel.llms.InferenceEndpointsLLM] is used, we assume that the `HF_TOKEN` environment variable is set.
+5. We define the [`InferenceEndpointsLLM`][distilabel.models.llms.InferenceEndpointsLLM] class with the model `Meta-Llama-3.1-8B-Instruct` that will be used by the [`TextGeneration`](https://distilabel.argilla.io/dev/components-gallery/tasks/textgeneration/) task.
+In this case, since the [`InferenceEndpointsLLM`][distilabel.models.llms.InferenceEndpointsLLM] is used, we assume that the `HF_TOKEN` environment variable is set.

 6. Both `system_prompt` and `template` are optional fields.
 The `template` must be informed as a string following the [Jinja2](https://jinja.palletsprojects.com/en/3.1.x/templates/#synopsis) template format, and the fields that appear there ("instruction" in this case, which corresponds to the default) must be informed in the `columns` attribute.
 The component gallery for [`TextGeneration`](https://distilabel.argilla.io/dev/components-gallery/tasks/textgeneration/) has examples to get you started.